 Requirements: Complete both the ASCA U School Counseling Association Leadership Specialist and the ASCA U DEI Specialist within the past five years; hold a current or past SCA leadership role (within the past three years); SCA member for three-plus years.

 - State/Territory School Counselor Association Advisory Committee: Provide input on supports needed for the success of ASCA-affiliated state school counselor associations.
+Contribute to grassroots networks and education and training development.
 Term: One year

 - State/Territory School Counselor Association Bylaws Committee: Contribute to the state/territory bylaw and charter renewal process for ASCA-affiliated state school counselor associations.
 Term: Three years